 Field Name Range of Values Description destCause_value 0 to 129 For calls that the destination party cleared, this field reflects the reason for the clearance.
 The "Call Termination Cause Codes" section on page 6-2 lists the valid values per Q.850.
 For calls that the originating party clears, this field stays zero.
 In addition to the standard values that are described in Q.850, when a call gets split by a feature (transfer/conference), the CDR terminates, and this field gets set to 393216.
 This represents a proprietary value for this field.
 Default - 0.
 If the destination cannot be reached, this field stays 0. destPrecedenceLevel 0 to 4 For MLPP, each call leg has a precedence level.
-This field represents the destination legs precedence level. • Precedence 0 = FLASH OVERRIDE • Precedence 1 = FLASH • Precedence 2 = IMMEDIATE • Precedence 3 = PRIORITY • Precedence 4 = ROUTINE Default - 4 destMediaTransportAddress_IP 0, Integer This field identifies the IP address of the device that terminates the media for the call.
-For Cisco Unified IP Phones, this field designates the address of the phone.
-For PSTN calls, this field designates the address of the H.323 gateway.
-For intercluster calls, this field shows the address of the remote phone.
+This field represents the destination legs precedence level. • Precedence 0 = FLASH OVERRIDE • Precedence 1 = FLASH • Precedence 2 = IMMEDIATE • Precedence 3 = PRIORITY • Precedence 4 = ROUTINE Default - 4 destMediaTransportAddress_IP 0, Integer This field identifies the v4 IP address of the device that terminates the media for the call.
+For Cisco Unified IP Phones, this field designates the v4 address of the phone.
+For PSTN calls, this field designates the v4 address of the H.323 gateway.
+For intercluster calls, this field shows the v4 address of the remote phone.
 The "IP Addresses" section on page 3-5 describes the IP address format.
 Default - 0.
-If the destination cannot be reached, this field stays 0.
+If the destination cannot be reached or the IP address of the destination is not v4, this field stays 0.